azohra/ptolemy/README.md

 ### Restructure Proposal

+When we were designing Ptolemy, we envisioned it to be not just a wrapper application that simplifies the communication with Vault in a programmatic way.
+It also provides capability to load the secrets into your application environment and updating the secrets according to their ttl if available.

+User has the choice of communicating directly with the CRUD interface of Ptolemy, which fetches secret from vault and allows manipulations on the secrets, these functions provide users with a great degree of flexibility.
+However, if you are looking for a convenient and performant way of accessing secrets, you are in luck.
+We offer a robust secret loading functionalities.
+You can provide secrets that you would like to fetch from the Vault in config files, and Ptolemy would handle the repetitive task of loading secrets into your application environment like magic!
+It even takes care of refreshing the secret when they expire.

 We are trying to restructure Ptolemy in order to make it generic enough to support various secret engines, thus the folder structure would need a overhaul.
 Here is a proposal on how the repository should look like.

 #### Current